Romee Strijd Shows Off Cleavage In Sheer Lace Teddy On Instagram

 “But once I started working with all the girls, I learned pretty quickly.
 Taylor [Hill] always says, ‘Let’s play it by ear.’
 When I first heard that, I was so confused; I didn’t know what she meant.
 But she doesn’t like to plan; she prefers to see how the day rolls, so I’ve adopted that phrase – and attitude – too.”

-In addition, Romee revealed that at the time, her favorite restaurant for a date was Il Pastaio in Beverly Hills, saying that “My boyfriend and I sit outside, put our phones away and always have the best time.
+In addition, Romee revealed that at the time, her favorite restaurant for a date was Il Pastaio in Beverly Hills.

+“My boyfriend and I sit outside, put our phones away and always have the best time.
 The pasta is so delicious.
-If you go late at night, you see all these crazy cars driving past, which we love.”
+If you go late at night, you see all these crazy cars driving past, which we love,” she said.
 The restaurant serves authentic Italian food.
-The family business started over twenty years ago, and has since established themselves as one of the hot Italian spots in the city.
+The family business started over 20 years ago, and has since established themselves as one of the hot Italian spots in the city.